aaronrichmond-amazon/ethereum-developer-quickstart/README.md

 See the [Hardhat Overview](https://hardhat.org/hardhat-runner/docs/getting-started#overview) and [Hardhat Network](https://hardhat.org/hardhat-network/docs/overview) documentation for more.
 The above commands were copied from the docs.

 ### 3. Programming Language and Frameworks
-For the 2 Pizza DAO, we will use JavaScript (optionally TypeScript) with React-based frameworks for the front end.
+We will use JavaScript (optionally TypeScript) with React-based frameworks for the front end.

 __Solidity__ (.sol) files are used for smart contracts.
 See documentation here: https://docs.soliditylang.org/